Research and reports

 Becoming a cleaner in the UK can be a great way to tap into a growing market.

-As we continue to navigate the coronavirus pandemic, demand for cleaning services has seen a significant rise – so much so that it featured as one of the new business trends to watch in 2021, according to Simply Business research.
+As we continue to navigate the coronavirus pandemic, demand for cleaning services has seen a significant rise – so much so that it featured as one of the new business trends, according to Simply Business research.

 Still want to know how to set up a cleaning business?
 We’ve compiled a step-by-step guide to get you started with this low cost business idea.
 Read more about cleaning insurance.